teerakanotk/automated-scripts/README.md

-# How to Use Automated Scripts
+# How to Use Helper scripts

 To quickly download and execute a script, use the following command: